Which city is cheaper, Las Vegas or New Orleans?

 New Orleans is known as a music capital around the world.
 The city is known for its music festivals that feature jazz, blues, and many other types of live music.
 The Jazz Festival is a great time to visit.

-Live music, and music in many other forms, is everyone in Las Vegas The city has a number of long running shows as well as frequent musicians that pass through.
+Live music, and music in many other forms, is everyone in Las Vegas There are a number of long running shows as well as frequent musicians that pass through.
 There are also free live concerts and music festivals throughout the year.

 Neither New Orleans nor Las Vegas are considered to be the most family-friendly destination.